swift-nav/libsbp/HOWTO.md

 ossrhPassword=xxx
 ```

 Modify `ossrhUsername` and `ossrhPassword` with the sonatype deployer account
-(or an individual one with deployer role)
+(or an individual one with deployer role).
+See [SonaType getting started
+guide](https://central.sonatype.org/publish/publish-guide/) for more details.
+Internal Swift developers should have access to shared credentials.

 Generate GPG key with
 ```shell